Breakthrough/PySceneDetect/docs/cli.rst

 .. option:: -f NAME, --filename NAME

   Filename format to use for the scene list CSV file.
 You can use the $VIDEO_NAME macro in the file name.
-Note that you may have to wrap the name using single quotes or use escape characters (e.g. :option:`-f=\$VIDEO_NAME-Scenes.csv <-f>`).
+Note that you may have to wrap the name using single quotes or use escape characters (e.g. :option:`-f \$VIDEO_NAME-Scenes.csv <-f>`).

   Default: ``$VIDEO_NAME-Scenes.csv``